artem94m/kingfisher/README.md

 </p>

 ## About
-Kingfisher v0.1 is a simple (yet) Python 3 static code analyzer.
+Kingfisher is a simple Python 3 static code analyzer.
 It uses Python built-in modules "ast" and "tokenize" to parse and process source code.

 ## Requirements
 1. Windows/Linux OS